BadrChoubai/docker-kubernetes-notes/Docker/README.md

     - **Starts the services**: All containers (services) defined in the YAML file will be started together.
 Docker Compose also ensures the correct startup order of services (for instance, the `web` service may depend on the `db` service being up first).
-    - Example: Running `docker compose up` in the example file would start the web app and PostgreSQL database in separate containers, with the web app automatically linked to the database.
+    - Example: Running `docker compose up` in the example file would start the web app and Postgres database in separate containers, with the web app automatically linked to the database.

    Additional options: